Skip to main content

 where

-qI = the actual quantity of Class I liquid present, in litres,
+qI = actual quantity of Class I liquids present, in litres,

-qII = the actual quantity of Class II liquid present, in litres, and
+qII = actual quantity of Class II liquids present, in litres, and

-qIIIA = the actual quantity of Class IIIA liquid present, in litres.
+qIIIA = actual quantity of Class IIIA liquids present, in litres.

-(4) Quantities of flammable liquids or combustible liquids exceeding those permitted by Sentence (1) are permitted if they are kept
+(4) Quantities of flammable liquids or combustible liquids exceeding those permitted in Sentence (1) are permitted, provided they are kept

-(a) in cabinets that comply with Subsection 4.2.10., but only if the total quantity of flammable liquids and combustible liquids stored in the cabinets does not exceed the quantity permitted for one cabinet, or
+(a) in storage cabinets conforming to Subsection 4.2.10., except that the total quantity of flammable liquids and combustible liquids stored in such cabinets shall not exceed the quantity permitted for one cabinet, or

-(b) in a room that complies with Subsection 4.2.9. and has no openings that communicate directly with the public portions of the building.
+(b) in a storage room conforming to Subsection 4.2.9. and having no openings that communicate directly with the public portions of the building.

 Exterior balconies